freha-mezzoudj/Computing_faster/README.md

 # Computing_faster
-How to use GPU in order to obtain the fastest computation? :)
+How to use GPU in order to obtain the fastest computation?
+Let's go :)